 The data supplied is sufficient to generate a geological model.
 The percussion and diamond drillholes are of a sufficient quality and quantity to run a resource estimate over the project area.
-However due to the lack of QAQC and the use of the percussion drillholes, a maximum of Inferred Mineral Resource will be defined over the project area.
+The confirmatory resampling exercise has increased the confidence in the drillhole database so that Measured and Indicated Mineral Resources can now be declared.
+The QP is satisfied that the historical database is of sufficient quality to declare a Measured and Indicated Mineral Resource.